D-Shestak/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

 import pytz
 ```

-- `sqlite3`—module for working with sqlite database
+- `sqlite3`—module for working with sqlite database,
-- `datetime`—module for working with time
+- `datetime`—module for working with time,
-- `pytz`—module for working with timezones
+- `pytz`—module for working with timezones.

 Next, we need to create a connection to the database and a cursor to work with it: